kannansuresh/ClickMatch/README.md

 Enjoy the game!

-## Game Modes

-Currently the game has only one mode (classic).
-Hopefully, in the future, I might add more game modes:

-- [x] **Classic Mode**: Match all pairs of cards without any time limit.
-- [ ] **Time Trial**: Match all pairs of cards within a time limit.
-- [ ] **Walk Mode**: User can reveal all cards together for a few seconds and then they will be flipped back.
-User has to remember the position of cards and match them.

 ## Technical Aspects

 The game is written in C# and uses Blazor WebAssembly for the UI.
 The game is hosted on GitHub Pages.